andrepucas/lp2_4XGame_p2_2022/README.md

 if (m_commentIndex >= 0) m_line = m_line.Substring(0, m_commentIndex);
 ```

-In our last version, this substring's size was not being accounted for, meaning
+In our previous version, this substring's size was not being accounted for, meaning
 that a line that started with a `#` wouldn't be ignored (and neither would empty
 lines).
 A major bug that has since then been fixed.